Mozza’s Caprese Salad

 Why is it called Caprese salad?

-The salad is named after the Italian island, Capri.
-This is where it was originated.
+The salad is named after the Italian island, Capri, where it originates.
+This salad represents the colors of the Italian flag: red, green and white.

 Can I skip adding the pesto?